Certora/Documentation/docs/cvl/cvl2/migration.md

 _The next minor version of CVL2 will improve this behavior._

-### Checked-cast operations within quantifiers
+## Checked-cast operations within quantifiers

 If you downcast a `mathint` to a `uint256` within a quantifier context, you cannot use the usual `require_uint256` and `assert_uint256` that you can use outside of the quantifier context.

-To solve that issue, you can introduce an additional universally quantified variable of type `uint256`, and require it to be equal to the expression using an upcast to mathint.
+To solve that issue, you can introduce an additional universally quantified variable of type `uint256`, and require it to be equal to the expression using an upcast to `mathint`.

 For example, if there is a ghost array access `forall uint x. a[x+1] == 0`, rewrite it as follows: